 There are fine collections of furniture by Chippendale and ‘grand master’ paintings, whilst ‘Below Stairs’ you can also explore the life of the servants who made this grand house tick!
 Outdoors, there are 1,000 acres of parkland landscaped by Capability Brown including formal gardens and an Italianate Terrace designed by Sir Charles Barry.

-Presenting a delightful cameo of Edwardian life before the First World War, Lotherton Hall is a country house museum which is home to the Gascoigne family’s paintings, furnishings and works of art, alongside magnificent additional collections of 19th- and 20th-century decorative art, costumes and Oriental art.
+Presenting a delightful cameo of Edwardian life before World War I, Lotherton is a country house museum which is home to the Gascoigne family’s paintings, furnishings and works of art, alongside magnificent additional collections of 19th- and 20th-century decorative art, costumes and Oriental art.

 Palladian Harewood House, just four miles from Leeds, was built with money made from the West Indian sugar trade